 The deadline for applications is 5:00 pm on Thursday, April 22, 2021.
 Applications will be reviewed beginning immediately after the application due date, and interviews may take place 1-3 weeks after review.
 To talk with someone about this opportunity or to receive assistance completing the application, please contact Maija Spencer at email@example.com or 503-823-5593.

 We welcome you to browse our website to learn more about this work at portland.gov/parks/levy.

 Purpose and Background

-The Parks Levy Oversight Committee will meet quarterly to review the progress and annual proposed expenditures for the Portland Parks & Recreation levy passed by voters in November 2020.
-This 5-year operating levy will provide crucial funding for the City of Portland’s park and recreation system, including:
+The Parks Levy Oversight Committee will meet quarterly to review the progress and annual proposed expenditures for the Portland Parks & Recreation (PP&R) levy passed by voters in November 2020.
+This five-year operating levy will provide crucial funding for the City of Portland’s park and recreation system, including:

 - Opening public pools and community centers and offering classes and camps when public health conditions allow.

 - Centering equity in the delivery of its programs and services, ensuring that cost is no longer a barrier for Portlanders accessing community centers and public pools.

 - Improving access for all Portlanders by making our parks cleaner, safer, and more welcoming.

 - Grow nature by restoring natural areas, planting more trees, safeguarding clean water, protecting wildlife, diminishing the effects of climate change, and providing the appropriate care for the 1.2 million trees in our parks system.